hoothin/PagetualGuide/docs/rules/iframeInit.md

 # iframeInit (win, iframe)
->The javaScript code to run as fast as it can before any code in iframe is running.
+>JavaScript that runs as early as possible before any script inside the iframe.

 Example:
 --